sarumaha/nba_analysis/README.md

 This project uses the following tools at various stages of the workflow:

 - **Data Extraction**: Python for retrieving data from APIs and external sources.
-- **Data Partitioning**: Spark for partitioning and optimizing data for efficient processing.
+- **Data Partitioning**: Spark for partitioning and optimizing data.
-- **Data Warehouse**: Snowflake as a scalable, cloud-based data storage and querying solution.
+- **Data Warehouse**: Snowflake as a scalable, cloud-based data storage.
 - **Data Transformation**: dbt for creating and managing data models, including dimension and fact tables.
 - **Data Testing**: dbt tests to validate data quality.
-- **Data Visualization**: Tableau for designing interactive dashboards to present actionable insights.
+- **Data Visualization**: Tableau for designing interactive dashboards for the NBA insights.

 Below is the visual representation of the workflow for this project.